 Berries are versatile items that can be used by Trainers to affect or protect a Pokémon's HP or status, or they can be consumed by Pokémon automatically during battle.
 Unlike ordinary item use, automatic consumption does not take a turn.
 In some games, a Berry can be planted to grow and produce more Berries, such as on Isle Aplenny in the Poké Pelago in Pokémon Ultra Sun and Pokémon Ultra Moon.

 The burned status condition lowers the power of physical moves and reduces the Pokémon's HP at the end of each turn.
 The condition does not go away on its own after the battle ends.

 Choice items, such as the Choice Scarf, boost a particular stat when a Pokémon holds it during battle.
 However, the Pokémon holding a choice item is restricted to using only the first attack it used in that battle.
 This restriction remains in effect during the battle until the Pokémon is switched out for another Pokémon.

 The confused condition may cause the Pokémon to damage itself instead of using its intended move.
 The Pokémon will recover after several turns or at the end of battle.

 Moves that cause the user to physically touch the opposing Pokémon are known as contact moves.
 Making direct contact with the target can determine whether an attack's effect is activated, an Ability is triggered, a held item is used, or Pokérus is transferred.
 Most contact moves are physical moves.

-The cursed condition causes a Pokémon to lose one-quarter of its maximum HP at the end of every turn if the move Curse is used on it by a Ghost-type Pokémon.
+The cursed condition causes a Pokémon to lose one-quarter of its maximum HP at the end of every turn.
+The curse condition is caused when the move Curse is used by a Ghost-type Pokémon.